Brygmophyseter: Phylogeny

+The species was first described in 1994 by paleontologists Kiyoharu Hirota and Lawrence Barnes.
+Observing the teeth which were present in both jaws and coated in enamel, they had placed it into the genus Scaldicetus which was described in 1867 as having similar characteristics.
+However, a 2006 study authored by paleontologists Toshiyuki Kimura, Yoshikazu Hasegawa and Lawrence Barnes stated that since Scaldicetus is described only from tooth remains and is likely a wastebasket taxon, this new species should not be assigned to the genus.
+Therefore, they placed it into the newly erected genus Brygmophyseter, with the authorship solely credited to Barnes.
+A study published in the same year by geologists Giovanni Bianucci and Walter Landini placed the whale into the genus Naganocetus which they had created, and concluded that it was most closely related to Zygophyseter, which they had for the first time described in the same study.
+This was justified by their similar body sizes, the basin containing the spermaceti organ (the supracranial basin) not extending forward (causing a convex snout), and the presence of long temporal fossae on the sides of the skull.
+However, since the study naming Brygmophyseter was officially published a month earlier, Naganocetus is considered to be a junior synonym, in spite of the manuscript for Bianucci and Landini (2006) being submitted earlier.

 Paleoecology

 Since Brygmophyseter was a raptorial, and the group is characterized by their adaptations for subduing large prey, Brygmophyseter was likely a macropredator of marine mammals and other large marine vertebrates, occupying a niche similar to the killer whale.
 Though no stomach remains or bite marks have been found, it is thought to have preyed upon a variety of animals, including whales, seals, fish, and cephalopods.

 Brygmophyseter was discovered in the Middle Miocene deposits of the Bessho Formation of Japan, which has also yielded some of the earliest oceanic dolphins and rorqual baleen whales, as well as beaked whale remains.
 The formation also had fossil bivalves which indicate the presence of deep-sea hydrothermal vents, and there is also evidence of prehistoric cold vents in the area, which today host chemosynthetic specialist species; the formation was likely 1000–2000 m deep in the Miocene.
 Also found were fossil plants, echinoderms, cephalopods, deep-sea teleost fish, and seabirds.
 The shark remains discovered in this formation belong to the sandbar shark (Carcharhinus plumbeus) and other unidentified Carcharhinus sharks, the seal shark (Dalatias licha), the extinct broad-toothed mako (Isurus hastalis), the extinct hook-tooth mako (Isurus planus), the Japanese velvet dogfish (Scymnodon ichiharai), and a species of Etmopterus lantern shark.